 First, understand that a traditional broker listing may bring a larger audience, but it’s not necessarily a better audience.
 Many in the larger group are ‘tire kickers,’ and some may be seeking confidential information to educate themselves, or help their own efforts elsewhere.
 It can delay and even impede the transaction process, as well as the closing.

 Even the term ‘off-market’ is misleading: In the digital era, most of the information previously available only to a select few is now out there for everyone.
 That makes a traditional marketing campaign irrelevant.

 We should know.
-At Offerd, we’ve pioneered the Third Party Acquisitions (TPA) model—we work with our partners to find assets that best suit specific criteria.
+At Offerd, we’ve pioneered the Acquisitions-as-a-Service (AaaS) model—we work with our partners to find assets that best suit specific criteria.
 To do this, we track not only listed properties but also 90,000 ‘off-market’ assets around the nation.
 We analyze data related to occupancy rates, demographic changes, personal incomes, home values, population growth forecasts, jobs proximity index, school proficiency and much more (over 10,000 different categories in all), across many geographic areas from the county to the zip code, and even to the census tract or block group.